Revisiting Red Storm Rising

 In the beginning…

-Back in the Commodore 64’s heyday we had a handful of submarine simulators.
+Back in the Commodore 64’s heyday, we had a handful of submarine simulators.
 It all started in 1984 with the release of GATO by Spectrum Holobyte.
-I’m sure it was amazing when it was first released, however it’s basic when compared to its later cousins.
+I’m sure it was amazing when it was first released, however, it’s basic when compared to its later cousins.
 But hey you have to start somewhere right?
 Next in 1985 came Microprose with Silent Service.
 Immediately the bar was raised to new heights.
 Following that in 1986 was Up Periscope! from Actionsoft.
 I remember there was a lot of hype for this game when it came out however I never played it.

-In 1988 Microprose returned to the submarine game platform with Red Storm Rising which is based off of Tom Clancy’s famous novel of the same name.
-Red Storm Rising is not a full submarine simulator and is actually more of a hybrid beast.
+In 1988 Microprose returned to the submarine game platform with Red Storm Rising which is based on Tom Clancy’s famous novel of the same name.
+Red Storm Rising is not a full submarine simulator and is more of a hybrid beast.
 Part submarine warfare and part strategy game.
 In this game you are the commander of a Los Angeles Class submarine in the Norwegian Sea and if you’re playing the campaign your game progresses as the events in the book unfold.
 The Commodore 64 edition of the game was also co-developed by the legendary Sid Meier.

 What’s in the box?